Parameter-Efficient Multi-Task Learning via Progressive Task-Specific Adaptation: CONCLUSION

-\section{Conclusion}
+In our experiments, the number of task groups in different stages of Swin and PVT is selected manually.
+Although we report results for several branching configurations, exploring a broader range could yield deeper insights and strengthen our approach.
+An important future direction is to develop automated methods for selecting the optimal number of task groups in different layers.
+Another limitation lies in the task grouping algorithm itself.
+We use a branch-and-bound-style procedure to compute task groups in the final stage.
+While effective for a small number of tasks, this approach becomes intractable as the number of tasks grows.
+An approximate variant of the algorithm could make our method more scalable to large-scale MTL scenarios.

+\section{CONCLUSION}

 In this work, we introduced progressive task-specific multi-task adaptation, positioned between individual single-task and shared multi-task adaptations.
 To implement it, we developed a new LoRA-based layer named TGLoRA and a gradient-based metric to measure task similarity.
-We adapted the Swin Transformer for dense prediction tasks and evaluated our approach using the PASCAL and \nyud{} multi-task datasets.
-Our experimental results showed that progressive task-specific adaptation outperforms both individual single-task and shared multi-task adaptations, achieving significantly greater relative improvement over single-task models while using fewer trainable parameters than the current state-of-the-art approaches.
-Ablation studies demonstrated that grouping less similar tasks adversely affects multi-task performance, highlighting the effectiveness of our method.
-Experiments also showed that our task similarity method introduces minimal overhead in the training pipeline.
+We adapted the Swin Transformer and Pyramid Vision Transformer for dense prediction tasks.
+Our experiments demonstrate that progressive task-specific adaptation outperforms both individual single-task and shared multi-task adaptations, achieving significantly greater relative improvement over single-task models while using fewer trainable parameters than the current state-of-the-art approaches.
+Ablation studies further reveal that grouping less similar tasks adversely affects multi-task performance, highlighting the effectiveness of our method.
+Finally, our approach offers flexible control over the trade-off between computational budget and performance.